serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

     handler: handler.hello
     events:
       - http:
           path: user/create
           method: get
           cors:
             origins:
               - '*'
             headers:
               - Content-Type
               - X-Amz-Date
               - Authorization
               - X-Api-Key
               - X-Amz-Security-Token
 ```

-This is example is the default setting and is exactly the same as the previous example.
+This example is the default setting and is exactly the same as the previous example.
 The `Access-Control-Allow-Methods` header is set automatically, based on the endpoints specified in your service configuration with CORS enabled.